 We discovered that credit cards and loans aren’t the only way Americans borrow money.
 It turns out that friends and family borrow an estimated $184 billion each year for bills, rent, medical emergencies and more.
 This is another good way to put yourself in a lender’s shoes.
 If your friend or family member needed money but was unlikely to repay it, would it be worth lending to them?
+The least you should do is take precautions.
 You may do it anyway — that’s what a relationship means — but if you’re losing out by lending, you’ll understand why a lender may not want to have you as a borrower.

 4 questions to help you decide if you’re eligible for a loan

 If you’re not sure whether you’re eligible for a loan, there are some questions you can ask yourself to better help put you in the shoes of a potential lender.

 Will I be able to pay my loan back?

 Whether you’re financially able to pay back a loan is the top priority for any lender.
 Compare your income against your expenses to see if you’ll have enough left over each month to make repayments.
 Check your DTI to see if it’s healthy enough to qualify you for a loan.